The Rocketeer (TV series): Broadcast

 The Rocketeer premiered on Disney Junior, Disney Channel, and DisneyNOW on November 8, 2019.
 The series debuted internationally on Canada's Disney Junior on November 10, 2019.
 It debuted in Latin America on April 6, 2020, and in Spain, it was previewed on July 20, 2020, and it officially premiered on September 28, 2020.
 The Rocketeer debuted on Disney+ in the United Kingdom in October 2020.
 The series aired on Southeast Asia's Disney Junior and France's Disney Junior in 2021.
 It was released on Southeast Asia's Disney Junior and France's Disney Junior in 2021.
 It premiered on Rai YoYo and Disney+ in Italy and on Dutch Disney Channel in the Netherlands in 2021.

 The series ended on July 25, 2020.
 Following the final episode, the series went into hiatus, before unexpectedly getting cancelled.
-No official reason for the cancellation was given, but, however, a direct sequel to the film was announced for Disney+ the following year, hinting the series' end was to make way for the new movie.
+While no exact reason was said, a direct sequel to the film was announced for Disney+ the following year, hinting that the series' end was to make way for the new movie.

 Reception

 Critical response

-Merrill Barr of Forbes called The Rocketeer an "adorable" series, writing, "It’s sweet, charming, aware of itself and filled to the brim with the kind of positive messaging every program of its type should be striving for.
+Merrill Barr of Forbes called The Rocketeer an "adorable" series, writing, "It's sweet, charming, aware of itself and filled to the brim with the kind of positive messaging every program of its type should be striving for.
 There will be no reason for any parent to not sit their child down in front of this one come premiere time."
 Emily Ashby of Common Sense Media gave The Rocketeer a grade of four out of five stars, praised the depiction of positive messages and role models, saying that the characters challenge gender stereotypes and that Kit is eager, determined, and fearless, saying, "Every story sees the hero learn a valuable lesson that is further illustrated as events play out, reinforcing positive themes."